-in 23 counties of North-west, North-central, and West-central Minnesota.
-We work at the grassroots level, to bring together all types of libraries and collections in the region to discover, enhance, and share resources through administrative, technological, and educational support.
-View our:
+Northern Lights Library Network (NLLN) is a cooperative system of two hundred eighty academic, public, school, and special libraries in twenty-three counties in North-central, North-west, and West-central Minnesota, working at the grassroots level to bring together all types of libraries and collections in the region to discover, enhance, and share resources through administrative, technological, and educational support.
+Northern Lights Library Network is funded by the Minnesota Legislature through the Department of Education.

 The main purpose of Northern Lights Library Network is to make all libraries in the region stronger.